RodriguesIsrael/A-Battleships-game/README.md

 ## Data Model

-I decided to create a simple battlesheep-game.
-In the begin  the game creates a board where we can see the sheep , then the game creates two instances of the Board one for the player(human) and another for the computer with  their respective tatic entraces.
+I decided to create a simple battleship-game.
+In the begin  the game creates a board where we can see the ship , then the game creates two instances of the Board one for the player(human) and another for the computer with  their respective tatic entraces.

 Everytime the player makes a move on his board, the computer board appears as a second board and makes also his strategic movement.